Painting Affordable Garage Doors

-Choose The Best Paint Type for Garage Door
+Choose The Best Paint Type for the Garage Door

-Once you’ve weighed all the options, and your garage door is sanded and cleaned, simply apply the paint as you would any another.
-Fill in the patches on your door and makes sure that you’re getting an even distribution over the surface of the door.
+Once you’ve weighed all the options, and your garage door is sanded and cleaned, simply apply the paint as you would any other.
+Fill in the patches on your door and make sure that you’re getting an even distribution over the surface of the door.
 Blend the paint with the existing coat until you have a smooth finish.

 Garage doors are a focal point of your home’s exterior.
 Since they are exposed to natural elements every day, they can deteriorate over time.
-Applying fresh coats of paint on your garage doors can significantly improve the exterior appeal of your home.
-Paint acts as an extra layer of protection to the doors, increasing their resilience to inclement weather conditions, dust and the harmful rays of the sun.
+Applying fresh coats of paint to your garage doors can significantly improve the exterior appeal of your home.
+Paint acts as an extra layer of protection for the doors, increasing their resilience to inclement weather conditions, dust, and the harmful rays of the sun.
 Paint is a cheaper fix that increases your doors’ longevity and life span, which is what every homeowner needs.

 If you are a fledgling DIY-er, who still doubts his design and construction ability, here is a step-by-step guide for you to follow.